core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 {{sec-reverse-proxies-examples}} provides examples with a reverse-proxy.

-## Processing on the Client Side ## {#sec-reverse-proxies-client-side}

-If a client sends a CoAP request intended to a group of servers and is aware of actually communicating with a reverse-proxy, then the client SHOULD perform the steps defined in {{ssec-req-send-steps}}.
-In particular, this results in a request sent to the proxy including a Multicast-Timeout Option.

-An exception is the case where the reverse-proxy has a pre-configured timeout value T\_PROXY, as the default timeout value to use for when to stop accepting responses from the servers, after the reception of the original unicast request from the client.
-In this case, a client aware of such a configuration MAY omit the Multicast-Timeout Option in the request sent to the proxy.

-The client processes the CoAP responses forwarded back by the proxy as defined in {{ssec-resp-proc-client}}.

 ## Processing on the Proxy Side ## {#sec-reverse-proxies-proxy-side}

 If the proxy receives a CoAP request and determines that it should be forwarded to a group of servers over IP multicast, then the proxy performs the steps defined in {{ssec-req-proc-proxy}}.